Neanderthals: Size, Body Features, Brains

 Neanderthals had a large head, nose and face; heavy, bulging, boney browridge (often regarded as the hallmark of the Neanderthal skull); weak chin, protruding jaw, receding forehead and cheekbones.
 They lacked the strong boney chins and high foreheads of modern humans but had a broad face with a midsection thrust forward that makes their large nose look even bigger.
 Because their face below their eyes juts forward, their cheekbones angle to side instead of forward like modern humans.

-Neanderthals had powerful jaws and strong teeth.
+Neanderthals possessed a strong double-arched brow ridge and relatively large front teeth.
+They had powerful jaws and strong teeth.
 Based on teeth wear patterns, some scientists say that Neanderthals used their front teeth like vises or a “third hand” to hold objects they were cutting with stone tools.
 Some scientists have theorized their pronounced browridges ridges may have been produced by growth changes cause by living a cold environment.
 Neanderthals looked different enough from us that if you saw one on a subway you would not mistake him for a modern human.

+Neanderthals had tall noses that could warm and moisten the cold and dry air around them in cold climates.
 Large sinuses adjacent to the nose gave Neanderthal upper jaws and cheeks an inflated appearance.
 Large external nasal passages which were too large to warm incoming air in cold climates were likely a trait inherited from more tropical ancestors.
-The broad noses may have helped add moisture to the dry, cold air the breathed.
+The broad noses may have helped add moisture to the dry, cold air they breathed.

 Neanderthal Body Features